stevenkuhn/InRuleGitStorage/README.md

-# inrule-contrib-git
+# Git Storage for InRule

-Supports storing and managing InRule rule applications in a Git repository.
+This project adds support for storing and managing InRule rule applications in a custom Git repository.